Noctis-/wit-cms/README.md

 Commenting
 ----------
-Because `wit-cms` stores its content in flat files instead of a database, it does not and can not natively support a reader commeting system.
+Because `wit-cms` stores its content in flat files instead of a database, it does not and can not natively support a reader commenting system.
 If you'd like to enable commenting on your blog, consider using [Disqus][] or [`isso`][isso].